bolt/boltforms/doc/email.md

 ### Recovering Messages

-Occassionally during sending, the Swiftmailer component used by BoltForms will encounter a severe error when processing and sending emails and the queued message file will have the `.sending` suffix.
+Occasionally during sending, the Swiftmailer component used by BoltForms will encounter a severe error when processing and sending emails and the queued message file will have the `.sending` suffix.